MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 ## DESCRIPTION

-The `Get-Module` cmdlet gets the PowerShell modules that have been imported, or that can be imported, into a PowerShell session.
+The `Get-Module` cmdlet lists the PowerShell modules that have been imported, or that can be imported, into a PowerShell session.
+Without parameters, `Get-Module` gets modules that have been imported into the current session.
+The **ListAvailable** parameter is used to list the modules that are available to be imported from the paths specified in the PSModulePath environment variable (`$env:PSModulePath`).

 The module object that `Get-Module` returns contains valuable information about the module.
 You can also pipe the module objects to other cmdlets, such as the `Import-Module` and `Remove-Module` cmdlets.

-Without parameters, `Get-Module` gets modules that have been imported into the current session.
-To get all installed modules, specify the **ListAvailable** parameter.

-`Get-Module` gets modules, but it does not import them.
+`Get-Module` lists modules, but it does not import them.
 Starting in Windows PowerShell 3.0, modules are automatically imported when you use a command in the module, but a `Get-Module` command does not trigger an automatic import.
-You can also import the modules into your session by using the `Import-Module` cmdlet.
+You can also import the modules into your session using the `Import-Module` cmdlet.

 Starting in Windows PowerShell 3.0, you can get and then, import modules from remote sessions into